MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/billing-hub.md

 To review or update the invoiceable backlog, follow these steps.

-1. For a Time and material project contract line that has approved time entries, for example, select the **Time** amount field.
+1. For a time and material project contract line with approved time entries, for example, select the **Time** amount field.
 Alternatively, you can select the **Invoiceable backlog** amount field.
 A list of invoiceable time transactions that are specific to the project contract and contract line appears.
 1. Select the transactions and update the billing status by selecting **Ready to invoice** or **Not ready to invoice** in the list of options for the subgrid.
 1. On the **Billing hub** page, select **Update Totals**.
 All calculated fields on the contract and contract lines are updated to reflect the latest status.

 ### Take actions on transactions within the billing backlog

+To take actions on transactions withing the billing backlog, follow these steps.

 1. Mark transactions as invoiceable.
 1. Revaluate Not-to-exceed status of transactions.